Will-Carrara/nex-animate/README.md

 >
 >
 > ## Data Availability
-> Data is available through the NEX data portal for all states in the contiguous U.S. Data is available from January 1st, 2019 through present (up through the most recently available GOES-16/17 and Himawari-8 L1B SR data for each location).
+> Data is available through the GeoNEX data portal for all states in the contiguous U.S. Data is available from January 1st, 2019 through present (up through the most recently available GOES-16/17 and Himawari-8 L1B SR data for each location).
 >
 >
 > ## Restrictions